 Honduras is divided into 18 departments, each with different municipalities.
 One of these departments is Atlántida, a region that is on the Caribbean Sea.
 It borders the department of Yoro to the south, Cortes to the West and Colon to the East.
 The department was created in 1902, in an effort to provide the conditions necessary to promote the development of the Banana Companies that had just established themselves here.
-The Vacaro Brothers Company,( Today the Standard Fruit Company, a division of Dole) and the Tela Railroad Company, which is part of the United Fruit Company, that produces the Chiquita Bananas.
+The Vacaro Brothers Company,( Today the Standard Fruit Company, a division of Dole) set up in La Ceiba.
+The Tela Railroad Company, which is part of the United Fruit Company, was in Tela.

 There is also a Ferry Terminal for passengers traveling to the Bay Islands of Honduras.
 It is interconnected with the rest of the country through highway CA13.
 This highway goes from West to East interconnecting the cities of San Pedro Sula in Cortes with the city of Trujillo in Colon.

 Atlantida boasts a unique natural environment, with a total of 8 protected areas or National Parks located within its territory.
 These are: Jeannette Kawas National Park (also known as Punta Sal National Park); Punta Izopo National Park, Pico Bonito National Park and Nombre de Dios National Park.
 In addition, you can find the Texiguat Wildlife Refuge as well as the Cuero y Salado Wildlife Refuge in the area.
 The Lancetilla Botanical Gardens, considered the second largest and most important tropical botanical garden in the World is just outside Tela.
 Finally, the magnificent, pristine Caribbean jewel, Hog Keys.
 Also known as Cayos Cochinos are located just a few miles off the coast of Atlantida.
 Although politically part of Roatan, its social and economic liaisons are with Atlantida, not with Roatan.